appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 <dd>

 Prevents users from selecting the widget.
 Even though the widget remains visible, user input is not permitted.
 Additionally, you can use JavaScript by clicking on **JS** next to the **Disabled** property to control the widget's disable state conditionally.
-By default, the property is set to `false`.
+The default value for the property is `false`.

 For example, if you want to allow only a specific user to fill the input, you can use the following JavaScript expression:
 ```js